liu-ke/csukuangfj.github.io/_posts/2015/2015-08-07-digital-image-processing-references.md

 - image processing
 ---

+## Standard test image
+ Refer to wikipedia for the definition of [Standard test image][24].
+You can find some comonly used databse there, such as
+  - [The USC-SIPI Image Database][25]
+  - [Computer Vision website][26], it contains a lot of links to other image databses

 ## References
  - [**Computer Vision / Image Processing/ Machine Vision Courses**][13]
  - [Histogram Equalization][1], pdf file